REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 The Company has in place an adequate and effective system of risk management and internal controls addressing material financial, operational, compliance and information technology (IT) risks to safeguard shareholders' interests and the Group's assets.

-The Board has overall responsibility for the governance of risk and oversees Management in the design, implementation and monitoring of the risk management and internal controls system.
-The RC assists the Board in carrying out the Board's responsibility of overseeing the Company's risk management framework and policies.
+The Board has overall responsibility for the governance of risk, including determining the risk strategy, risk appetite and risk limits, as well as risk policies.
+The RC assists the Board in carrying out the Board's responsibility of overseeing the Company's risk management framework and policies for the Group.

-All the RC members, including the Chairman of the RC, are non-executive independent Directors.
-To facilitate sharing of information and knowledge, three members of RC are also members of the AC and they are Tan Sri Amirsham A Aziz, Ms Euleen Goh and Dr Philip Pillai.
-The RC met two times in the year under review.
+All RC members, including the Chairman of the RC, are non-executive independent Directors.
+To facilitate sharing of information and knowledge, four members of the RC are also members of the AC and they are Tan Sri Amirsham A Aziz, Dr Philip Pillai, Mr Chaly Mah and Mr Gabriel Lim.
+The RC met three times in the year under review.

 Under its terms of reference, the RC's scope of duties and responsibilities is as follows:

-- it makes recommendations to the Board on risk appetite and associated risk parameters including risk limits;
+- making recommendations to the Board on risk strategy, risk appetite and risk limits;

-The Group adopts an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risk in an integrated, systematic and consistent manner.
+The Company adopts for the Group an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risk in an integrated, systematic and consistent manner.
 The ERM Framework and related policies are reviewed annually.
 A team comprising the P&GCEO and other key management personnel is responsible for directing and monitoring the development, implementation and practice of ERM across the Group.

-The Group consistently seeks to improve and strengthen its ERM Framework.
-As part of the ERM Framework, Management, among other things, undertakes and performs a Risk and Control Self-Assessment (RCSA) process.
-As a result of the RCSA process, the Group produces and maintains a risk register which identifies the material risks it faces and the corresponding internal controls it has in place to manage or mitigate those risks.
+Management consistently seeks to improve and strengthen its ERM Framework.
+As part of the ERM Framework, Management, among other things, undertakes and performs a Risk and Control Self-Assessment (RCSA) annually.
+As a result of the RCSA, Management produces and maintains a risk register which identifies the material risks the Group faces and the corresponding internal controls it has in place to mitigate those risks.
 The RC also reviews the approach of identifying and assessing risks and internal controls in the risk register.
 The material risks, including the mitigating measures, are reviewed regularly by the RC and, where appropriate, the AC, and reported to the Board.

 The system of risk management and internal controls is reviewed and, where appropriate, refined regularly by Management, the RC, the AC and the Board.
 Where relevant, reference is made to the best practices and guidance in the Risk Governance Guidance for Listed Boards issued by the Corporate Governance Council.

-More information on the Group's ERM Framework can be found in the Enterprise Risk Management section on pages 52 to 54 of this Annual Report.
+More information on the Company's ERM Framework can be found in the Enterprise Risk Management section on pages 60 to 63 of this Annual Report.

 The Board has received assurance from the P&GCEO and the GCFO that: